-I have worked as an assistant instructor for the following undergraduate courses at Princeton University.
-See descriptions and student evaluations for each course below.
+I have served as an assistant instructor for several substantive and methodological undergraduate courses at Princeton University.
+See descriptions and student evaluations for each course I have taught below.

 Experimental Methods in Politics (Fall 2016 with Prof. Valenzuela)